The top reason why the #NAME? error appears in the formula is because there's a typo in the formula name. Look at the following example:

-The next part is to add the name in the formula.
+The next steps are to add the name in the formula.

 Keep the cursor in the formula syntax at the point where you want to add the name you just created.

-Go to the Formulas tab, in Defined Names group, click Use in Formula, and then select the defined name you want to add.
+Go to Formulas > Defined Names > select Use in Formula, and then select the defined name you want to add.

 For more information on using defined names, see Define and use names in formulas.

-If the syntax incorrectly refers to a defined name, you will see the #NAME? error.
+If the syntax incorrectly refers to a defined name, you see the #NAME? error.

 Continuing with the previous example, a defined name for Profit was created in the spreadsheet.
 In the following example, the name is not spelled correctly, so the function still throws the #NAME? error.